rathrio/blog_engine/bliss_manifesto/use_devise.md

 #### Backstory
 When [Radi](https://github.com/rathrio) and I first started working at [Fadendaten](http://www.fadendaten.ch), our first assignment was to build a simple Customer Relationship Management app.
-Since none of us had any practical experience with ruby/rails up to this point, the project included a lot of 'learning by doing'.
+Since neither of us had any practical experience with ruby/rails up to this point, the project included a lot of 'learning by doing'.
 We were also offered help by our teammate [Felix](https://www.github.com/flangenegger) and our boss, [Chrigu](https://www.github.com/derwiedmer), and had the possibility to inspect and adopt similar features from Bliss,